spire-labs/self-pylon-demo/README.md

 ```

 **Solutions**:
-1. **Complete attestation first**: Use attest-web on Celo to generate and submit proof
+1. **Complete attestation first**: Use frontend on Celo to generate and submit proof
 2. **Switch to Pylon network**: In your wallet, add and switch to Pylon chain (2139)
 3. **Verify settlement setup**: Ensure `PYLON_SETTLEMENT_PORT` is set correctly
 4. **Check proxy configuration**: The HumanNFT should point to the SettlementForwardingProxy